Wait2Late/wait2late.github.io/_posts/2025-10-03-Is-investing-in-E6-Archer-really-not-that-worth-it.md

 ## My hopes in convincing myself
 - The SP generation is very attractive.
 There were many scenarios in which Sparkle had 6 SP with no ultimate at ready.
 Which is big waste.
-- The damage increase is not that significant, but it is still a damage increase.
 - The defense ignore can be adjusted with a new relic set.
 - The team is essentially complete.
 All I need is more investment in SP and damage.
 - Fate collab banner will eventually be removed for good.
 This means it is my only chance.